The Bankrate promise

-What is the minimum down payment on an FHA loan?
+What is the minimum FHA loan down payment?

-The minimum FHA loan down payment is either 3.5 percent or 10 percent of the home’s purchase price, depending on your credit score.
-For anyone with a credit score of 580 or higher, 3.5 percent is the minimum required for a down payment.
-Anyone with a credit score of 500 to 579 will have to have 10 percent for a down payment.
+The minimum FHA loan down payment is either 3.5 percent or 10 percent of the home’s purchase price, depending on your credit score:

 How to save for an FHA loan down payment

-- Anyone with a vested interest in selling the home
+- Anyone else with a vested interest in selling the home

 FHA loan down payment assistance